The instant booking system

 This makes it really easy to use, because you don’t need to deal with individual booking requests.
 It also maximises the number of bookings you get, because Borrowers can book and go on the spur of the moment.

-But for this system to work, you (and any of your Additional Drivers) need to always book your car for your own use.
+But for this system to work, you (and any of your Additional Drivers) need to always block out your car for your own use.

 For most of us, this is a new way of thinking about our cars, and takes a bit of getting used to.
 The good news is that it's super easy to do through our mobile site or app - here's how.

-What happens if you don't book your car?
+What happens if you don't block out your car?

-Getting into the habit of booking your own car is the most important thing you can do as a car-sharer.
+Getting into the habit of blocking out your own car is the most important thing you can do as a car-sharer.

-If you don’t book the car for your own use, then:
+If you don’t block out the car for your own use, then:

 - it might be out on a booking when you need it;

-- it might not be there when a Borrower turns up at the start of their booking.
+- it might not be there when a Borrower turns up at the start of their trip.

 Fees for no-shows